“Productivity is never an accident; it is always the result of a commitment to excellence, intelligent planning, and an applied effort.”

 3. Do Not Discourage Raising a Hand

-An employee should feel valuable in the company, and one must feel that the leaders in the company consider the inputs provided by him/her.
-Conduct periodic all-hands session, townhall activities or knowledge exchange session which involves the employees to share their thoughts, contributions, and experiences.
+An employee should feel valued in the company, and one must feel that the leaders in the company consider the inputs provided by him/her.
+Conduct periodic all-hands session, town hall activities or knowledge exchange session, which involves the employees to share their thoughts, contributions, and experiences.

 4. Recognize the Valuable and Hardworking Employees